Velocimetry#

 Particle Image Velocimetry#

-Particle Image Velocimetry uses cross-correlation methods to estimate the most likely position of an observed pattern from frame to frame.
+Particle Image Velocimetry (PIV) uses cross-correlation methods to estimate the most likely position of an observed pattern from frame to frame.
 Therefore there is no interdependency over more than 2 frames.
 To observe patterns, the total area of interest is subdivided into small blocks of pixels with overlap, also called “interrogation windows”.
 Currently the overlap is fixed in pyorc on 50% of each block.
 Say that you have reprojected your data to a 0.02 m resolution and you select an interrogation window of 20 pixels, then each interrogation window will be 0.02 * 20 = 0.4 m in size in both x- and y-direction.
 The next window will share 10 pixels with its neighbouring window and hence a velocity will be resolved for each 0.2 x 0.2 meters.

 If you do not provide any video and frames section in your recipe, then pyorc will simply perform velocimetry on black-and-white frames, reprojected following the camera configuration as is.